lehcode/soakp/README.md

 SOAKP is a Node.js library that facilitates secure usage of the [OpenAI API](https://platform.openai.com/docs/api-reference/introduction) through a proxy-like application.

 It stores you OpenAI API keys securely and provides a mechanism to interact with the OpenAI API without directly exposing it's keys using secure personal JWT token.
 To ensure optimal security, the library leverages Docker to automatically generate renewable SSL certificates using [Certbot](https://certbot.eff.org/).

 This package is particularly useful for client-side applications where revealing API keys is a security concern.

 ## Features

-**1. Secure Key Storage:** SOAKP will use encryption algorithms provided by OS to securely store your OpenAI API keys.
-Once saved, the keys are never directly exposed again, mitigating the risk of key exposure and misuse.
+**1. Secure Key Storage:** SOAKP securely stores your OpenAI API keys as JWTs encrypted with a custom (your) secret string.
+OpenAI API key is not stored unencrypted at all since JWT is a "container" for it.
+The keys are never directly exposed to any party other than OpenAI.

-**2. Proxy-like Interaction:** Instead of directly calling the OpenAI API and revealing your keys, you can send your requests to this application, which forwards them to the OpenAI API.
+**2. Proxy-like Interaction:** Instead of directly calling the OpenAI API from the browser environment, and possibly revealing your keys, you can send your requests to this application, which forwards them to the OpenAI API and sends back a filtered (though untweaked in any manner) JSON response.
 The responses from OpenAI are then returned to your application, ensuring a seamless experience.

 **3. Unique Bearer Tokens:** Upon saving the OpenAI API key, the application provides a unique custom Bearer token.
 This token is used for future authentication, replacing the need to directly use the OpenAI API key.